Meet the Experts

 Rachel ScottDirector of Marketing

 Rachel hails from music-city Nashville, Tennessee where she got her start in marketing and public relations in the country music scene.
-Her experience ranges from writing copy for shot gun shells and jib furlers to creating rebranding strategies for 100-year-old nonprofit organizations.
+Her experience ranges from writing copy for shot gun shells and jib furlers (now she's writing Ruby) to creating rebranding strategies for 100-year-old nonprofit organizations.
 Rachel has a rough time with idle time, so she also co-founded the Colorado Women's Cycling Project and sits on three different nonprofit boards.
 Her athletic ADD is just as bad, diving into new sports as quickly as she can obtain the gear.
 She's an elite road and mountain biker, daily hot yoga addict, avid climber, trail runner, nordic skier, and is dabbling in biathlon and motocross.

 Bob BonifieldDirector of Engineering